July in

 Heat index

-The heat index in July is estimated at a scorching 42°C (107.6°F).
-Take more caution, heat exhaustion and heat cramps may occur.
-Long-lasting activity may cause heatstroke.
+The average heat index in July is estimated at a blisteringly hot 42°C (107.6°F).
+Undertake enhanced precautions, heat exhaustion and heat cramps are possible risks.
+Continuous activity could trigger heatstroke.

-Note: The heat index, also known as 'felt air temperature' or 'apparent temperature', is a measure of how hot it feels when the actual air humidity is factored in.
-The individual's impression of temperature can be shaped by additional aspects such as metabolic variations, physical activity, and clothing.
-Under direct sun rays, the felt temperature might be heightened, with the heat index increasing by 15 Fahrenheit (8 Celsius) degrees.
-Heat index values hold particular importance for children.
-Young individuals are typically more threatened than adults due to their reduced perspiration.
-Also, the larger skin surface proportionate to their small bodies and the increased heat from their activities magnify their risk.
+Note: The heat index, also known as 'felt air temperature' or 'apparent temperature', measures the perceived warmth when incorporating the humidity present in the air.
+A person's impression of weather can be shaped by several aspects, among them metabolic variations, pregnancy, and levels of physical activity.
+Bear in mind that direct sunshine exposure increases weather impact, and may raise heat index by up to 15 Fahrenheit (8 Celsius) degrees.
+Heat index values hold great significance to children.
+Young people are generally more susceptible than adults because they perspire less.
+Furthermore, their proportionally larger skin surface to their petite bodies and the increased heat output from their actions add to the risk.

 Humidity

-The average relative humidity in July in Chiang Rai is 82%.
+The average relative humidity in July is 82%.

 Rainfall